 Course Requirements.
 The major in African American Studies requires 45 semester hours of course work.
-A minimum of 30 semester hours must be AFR, AFS, and AFH courses.
+A minimum of 30 semester hours must be AFH, AFR, and AFS courses.
 The remaining course work must be in a related field approved by an AAS advisor.
 All majors must take 18 hours in the following core courses:

-AFH 353 African American Literature: Beginnings Through the Harlem Renaissance L2/HU, C 3 or AFH 354 African American Literature: Harlem Renaissance to the Present $L2/HU$, $C(3)$ AFR 210 Introduction to African American Studies 3 AFR 429 African American Studies Theory and Methods 3 AFR 490 Field Studies in the Diaspora 3 or AFR 498 PS: Pro-Seminar (3) AFS 363 African American History I SB, C, H 3 AFS 364 African American History II SB.
-C. H 3
+AFH 353 African American Literature: Beginnings Through the Harlem Renaissance L/HU, C 3 or AFH 354 African American Literature: Harlem Renaissance to the Present $L/HU$ , $C(3)$ AFR 210 Introduction to African American Studies 3 AFR 429 African American Studies Theory and Methods 3 AFR 490 Field Studies in the Diaspora 3 or AFR 498 Pro-Seminar (3) AFS 363 African American History I SB, C, H 3 AFS 364 African American History II SB, C, H 3

-Within the 45 semester hours, AAS majors must also take 12 semester hours in one of three concentrations: Social and Behavioral Sciences, Humanities/Arts, or Politics and Society.
+Within the 45 semester hours, AAS majors must also take 12 semester hours in one of three concentrations: social and behavioral sciences, humanities/arts, or politics and society.
 These courses are in addition to the required 18 core course semester hours.
 Of the remaining course work, 15 hours must be taken in related courses (i.e., non-African American Studies' prefixes).
 These courses must be selected from the concentrations (at least one from each concentration) in consultation with the major advisor.

-In addition, AAS majors will be required to take a minor or a certificate program of a minimum of 18 hours in another academic field.
+In addition, AAS majors are required to take a minor or a certificate program of a minimum of 18 hours in another academic field.